Jane Landers

 Jane Gilmer Landers (born January 1, 1947) is an historian of colonial Latin America and the Atlantic World who specializes in the history of Africans and their descendants.
-She is the Gertrude Conaway Vanderbilt Professor of History at Vanderbilt University, Director of the Center for Latin American and Iberian Studies, and former Associate Dean of the College of Arts & Science.
+She is the Gertrude Conaway Vanderbilt Professor of History at Vanderbilt University, director of the Center for Latin American and Iberian Studies, and former associate dean of the college of arts & science.

+Early life and education

 Landers was born in Pittsburgh and raised in the Dominican Republic, where her father was a naval officer attached to the United States diplomatic mission at Santo Domingo.

-Career

 In 1968 Landers graduated cum laude from the University of Miami with a Bachelor of Arts degree in Hispanic American Studies, and in 1974 earned a Master of Arts there in Inter-American Studies.
 In 1988 she obtained her PhD in Latin American Colonial History at the University of Florida.

+Career

-From that year to 1991 she taught as Adjunct Assistant Professor at the UF Department of History.
-In 1992 she moved to Vanderbilt University, where she taught in the Department of History from 1992 to 1999 as Assistant Professor, from 1999 to 2010 as Associate Professor and since 2010 as Professor.
+From 1988 to 1991, she taught as Adjunct Assistant Professor at the UF Department of History.
+In 1992 she moved to Vanderbilt University, where she taught in the department of history from 1992 to 1999 as assistant professor, from 1999 to 2010 as associate professor and since 2010 as professor.
 She has been Vanderbilt's Gertrude Conaway Professor of History since 2011.
-From 2000 to 2002, and again from 2011 to 2012, she served as the director of the University's Center for Latin American and Iberian Studies, and as Associate Dean of the University's College of Arts & Science from 2001 to 2004.
+From 2000 to 2002, and again from 2011 to 2012, she served as the director of the University's Center for Latin American and Iberian Studies, and as associate dean of the University's College of Arts & Science from 2001 to 2004.

 In 2001, Lander's monograph, Black Society in Spanish Florida, was awarded the Frances B. Simkins Prize for Distinguished First Book in Southern History by the Southern Historical Association.
 She is the author of Atlantic Creoles in the Age of Revolutions which won the Florida Historical Society's 2010 Rembert Patrick Book Award.

 Landers is a member of the American Society for Ethnohistory, the American Historical Association, the Association of Caribbean Historians, the Brazilian Studies Association, the Conference on Latin American History, the Forum on European Expansion and Global Interaction, and the Southern Historical Association.
 She has been a member of UNESCO's International Scientific Committee of the Slave Route Project since 2015.